yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In the PowerShell window, the command is shown after being successfully executed.](images/ha-createfailovercluster.png "PowerShell window")

-    >**Note:** It is possible to use a wizard for this task, but the resulting cluster will require additional configuration to set the static IP address in Azure.
+    >**Note**: It is possible to use a wizard for this task, but the resulting cluster will require additional configuration to set the static IP address in Azure.

 11. After the cluster has been created, select **Start** and then **Windows Administrative Tools**.
 Locate and open the **Failover Cluster Manager**.